 East Palestine Train Derailment

-CDC and ATSDR continue to aid state and federal partners on emergency response, emergency management, and assessing the health impact of chemicals at the East Palestine, Ohio train derailment site.
+CDC and ATSDR continue to aid state and federal partners on emergency response, emergency management, and assessing the health impact of chemicals from the train derailment in East Palestine, Ohio.

 If you or your loved ones were affected by the incident in East Palestine, you may have a lot of questions and concerns.
 This page can offer information and resources to help you learn more.